openfheorg/openfhe-network-examples/README.md

 Encryption (where multiple parties cooperate on a common computation task and all participate in decryption).

-**Note** several of these examples are first prototypes, and may not represent the best way to distribute the responsibility of Crypto context generation, and key distribution.
+**Note 1** several of these examples are first prototypes, and may not represent the best way to distribute the responsibility of Crypto context generation, and key distribution.
 As we develop better examples, we may revise or delete earlier ones.
 Earlier examples will always be available in prior repository releases.

-**Note** the distribution contains a large number of unit tests for the underlying communications frameworks in the `tests` directory.
+**Note 2** the distribution contains a large number of unit tests for the underlying communications frameworks in the `tests` directory.
 For information on these tests (how to add tests, run tests, etc.) visit the  [README.md](tests/README.md) file in the `tests` sub-directory.

+**Note 3** Some examples use the RAVEN network simulation framework to emulate a multiple domain network.
+This is a complex system, so users are advised to become familiar with the simpler client/server and peer-to-peer demonstrations that can be run on a multicore system (or smaller network).

 ## Acknowledgments and Distribution